tomkerkhove/promitor/docs/walkthrough/index.md

 ## Deploy Promitor to your cluster using Helm

-In addition to the helm chart, you'll need a values file with secrets & a metric declaration file (these can also be the same file for ease of use).
+Before deploying Promitor, you'll need a values file with secrets & a metric declaration file (these can also be the same file for ease of use).
 The yaml file below will scrape one metric, queue length, from the queue created above.

 ```yaml
 azureAuthentication: